averjee/pokedex/README.md

 ## Installation

-- Ensure you have a node version that is at least 15.0
+- Ensure you have a node version that is at least 15.0.1 or higher
 - Clone this repo locally
 - Run `npm install` and `npm start`
 - The application opens in `http://localhost:3000/` or any other available port